OutSystems/docs-support/src/licensing/move-apps-personal-enterprise.md

 guid: 2505a258-5861-4143-8251-a39e03821bf7
 ---

-# Move apps from your Personal Edition to an Enterprise Edition
+# Move apps from your Personal to a subscription license

 You can transfer applications when you upgrade from a Personal Edition to a paid subscription.